 Other developers are mostly employees in MNC’s like IBM, HCL; where everything is running from long and there are the same procedures for doing anything, there may be new development but not more often.
 So Dev stays Doing single tasks at a job like monitoring logs, monitoring DB, Cleaning data, Help Support.

 Whereas Full Stacks are hired by startups; mostly new startups where there is a budget for only one or two devs; and full-stack has more advantages over other developers.
-Their tasks at a job vary from time to time like; sometimes setting up tables in databases, sometimes creating UI, sometimes working on Functionalities.
+Their tasks at a job vary from time to time like; sometimes setting up tables in databases, sometimes creating UI, sometimes working on Functionalities, or doing mobile app development or designing.

 10. Enjoyment and Happiness